Regression-Games/RegressionDocs/docs/players/creating-bots/agent-builder.md

 Clicking on a node opens a panel to the right side of your screen.
 This panel contains information about the selected node including a description of the node's type and a label, as well as a button to delete the node from the tree.
-It's a good idea to set labels on your nodes to keep track of what you want each node or branch to do.
+It's a good idea to set labels to keep track of what you want each node or branch to do.
 If the selected node is a leaf node, such as an action or condition, the panel will also contain fields used for code generation.

 ![Open the Node Panel](./img/agent-builder/edit-node.png)